sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             * <source_path>: The path of the file or directory you want to copy.
 This can be from the container (in the first form) or from the host (in the second form).
             * <destination_path>: The path where you want to copy the file or directory to.
 This can be to the host (in the first form) or to the container (in the second form).
     * Volume
-        * `docker volume ls` : list all the volumes that are present at `/var/lib/docker/volumes`.
-To find which volume a container is connected to use `docker inspect container_id`
-        * `docker run -v /opt/host_folder:/var/lib/container_folder mysql` : maps the volume of the conatiner to the host system
-        * `docker volume create data_volume` : creates a folder called `data_volume` at the following location on the host server where docker is installed `/var/lib/docker/volumes/data_volume`

-        * Volume Mounting: Mounting the data in the container to standard volume folder provided by docker on the host system
+        * Named Mounting: Mounting the data in the container to standard volume folder provided by docker on the host system
             * `docker run -v data_volume:/var/lib/mysql mysql` : then this standard folder is mounted to connect to the required folder on the container.
 If the folder name `data_volume` is not available at `/var/lib/docker/volumes/` a new folder is created with the specified folder name.
             * `docker run -v /folder_loc/in_container nginx` : not specifying a location on the host system will create a folder with hash name at the location `/var/lib/docker/volumes/` and this will be connected to the container.
 You can find this connected folder using the inspect command as well.
-        * Bind Mounting: Mounting the data in the container to custom volume folder anywhere on the host system
+        * Volume Mounting (Bind Mounts): Mounting the data in the container to custom volume folder anywhere on the host system
             * `docker run -v /opt/host_folder:/var/lib/container_folder mysql` : then the custom folder is mounted to connect to the required folder on the container
         * New Mounting Version:
             * `docker run --mount type=bind,source=/data/mysql,target=/var/lib/mysql mysql` : in this method if the folder /data/mysql does not exist already then it throws an error
+        * `docker volume ls` : list all the volumes that are present at `/var/lib/docker/volumes`.
+To find which volume a container is connected to use `docker inspect container_id`
+        * `docker run -v /opt/host_folder:/var/lib/container_folder mysql` : maps the volume of the conatiner to the host system
+        * `docker volume create data_volume` : creates a folder called `data_volume` at the following location on the host server where docker is installed `/var/lib/docker/volumes/data_volume`
+        * `docker ps -a --filter volume=<volume_name>`:  To check if a volume is in use.
+If any containers are listed, that means the volume is still in use.
+        * `docker volume rm <volume_name>`: You can manually remove named volume *`docker volume prune`: focuses on volumes that are not associated with any containers at all
+        * `docker volume inspect <volume_name>`: To understand more about a specific volume and its usage, you can inspect it.

     * Ports

     * Inspection: